6 Winter Safety Tips for Dogs in the Snow

 You could even get creative and build a small agility course out of piles of snow.
 If conditions are too cold or icy, consider an indoor gym for dogs or give them a puzzle feeder or play indoor games to keep them busy.

-By following the above tips, your dog can enjoy the snow and play to his heart’s content.
-For more pet safety tips, advice and answers to frequently asked questions, click here.
+By following the above tips, your dog can enjoy the snow and play to their heart’s content.